samsonjs/samhuri.net/Readme.md

     - [x] Inline CSS?
 Nope

     - [x] Minify JS?
 Now that we're keeping node, why not ...
 Nope!
 Ditched node too

+- [ ] Convert to a system of packages: SiteGenerator, samhuri_net, and gensite (executable)

+    - [x] Create new packages and distribute the code accordingly

+    - [ ] Replace site.json with Swift code

+    - [ ] Replace page template with Swift code

+    - [ ] Replace projects.json with Swift code

+    - [ ] Replace project templates with Swift code

+    - [ ] Replace post templates with Swift code

+    - [ ] Replace RSS feed template with Swift code

+    - [ ] Remove stencil

 - [ ] Munge relative URLs in the RSS and JSON feeds to be absolute instead